How Contactless Payments work

 - On a Smartpay terminal the NFC reader is placed conveniently at the top of the screen, and if you’ve enabled contactless payments your customer will see the contactless logo and be asked to ‘present’ their card as well as ‘insert or swipe’.

-Six good reasons customers and retailers should trust contactless:
+Six reasons customers and retailers can trust contactless:

 - Contactless cards never leave a customer’s hand: